amitguptagwl/Java-Rule-Book/Question_52-75.md

 **Enum**

-**Q55.
-Why an enum can not extend another enum or class while the java compiler translates it into class later?**
+**Q63.
+Why an enum can not extend another enum or class but an interface while the java compiler translates it into class later?**
 <br />And.
-As per Enum rule 1, It can extend enum of its own type only.
+As per Enum rule and inheritance, it already extends Enum<T>.
+That class provides all the enum functionality.

-**Q56.
+**Q64.
 Whether an enum can have abstract methods?**
 <br />Ans.
 Yes.
 Since all the instances declared inside the enum can have body of anonymous class.
 So they have to override abstract

-**Method**

-**Q57.
-Why an enum can implement an interface but can’t extend a class or enum?**
-<br />Ans.